 Another member of the Napa Green Lodging pilot program, the River Terrace Inn is nestled next to the hiking and biking trails of the Oxbow Preserve.
 The hotel offers everything the eco-conscious traveler needs.
 EV charging stations, pet-friendly accommodations, and a recycling program ensure that any trip will have a minimal impact on the environment.

+(Pictured at the top.)
 As one of the few Platinum LEED certified hotels in the United States, Bardessono’s environmental commitments are reflected everywhere.
-The hotel has been designed to achieve the Leadership in Energy and Environmental Design’s (LEED) Platinum certification, the highest standard for environmental design.
 An underground geothermal system heats and cools the guest rooms, the spa, and the domestic hot water supply.
-Almost no offsite energy is used.
-Hidden on the flat rooftops are 940 solar panels that provide significant amounts of the hotel’s electrical demand.
+Almost no offsite energy is used – hidden on the flat rooftops are 940 solar panels that provide significant amounts of the hotel’s electrical demand.
 Occupancy sensors in guest rooms automatically decrease energy consumption when guests are not in their rooms, and gorgeous woods used throughout the hotel are milled from salvaged trees.
 Non-toxic, non-allergenic materials were used in construction.
 Organic linens and cleaning supplies, as well as recycling and composting programs, are standard.
 Products in the restaurant and spa are sourced primarily from local organic or sustainable producers.